bleaktwig/yuadrem-wiki/docs/world/northern_territories.md

 The latter is a crevasse which lies exactly on the pole.
 It remains warm despite its location thanks to an array of volcanos in its center: the Peaks of Flame<!-- TODO.
 Link. -->.

-#### Red Fjord
+#### Golden Fjord
-To the west of Stinos is the Red Fjord.
+To the west of Stinos is the Golden Fjord.
-It receives its name from the red leaves of its maples, a color which predates the Penance<!-- TODO.
-Link. -->.
+It receives its name from the yellow leaves of the [Ur tree](../religions/tanethism.md).
 The islands are sacred to the Tsalemists<!-- TODO.
 Link. -->, and used to house both krudzalian colonies and Ribinhep nomads.

 #### Gualos